canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-3-unwritten.md

 A player will sometimes complain that nobody wants to engage with them, and often this is because they haven't fully understood the norms of the RP space: breaking with its aesthetic and narrative assumptions, violating some of the few explicit rules like 'don't narrate another character's action', or interfering with the pacing of another player group's scene.
 In this case, the other players might issue a correction, or just shut them out.

 So players in a 'freeform' RP are not completely free either: there are nebulous, unwritten rules which must be followed or they will be pushed out of the game.

+It turns out I am once again following Vincent Baker here: the so-called 'second construction of the Lumpley principle' defined [here](http://lumpley.com/index.php/anyway/thread/694) says exactly this:

+> When someone declares that something happens in the game, it becomes true when everyone assents to it, and under no other conditions.

+In MMO scenarios, the exact bounds of that *everyone* is nebulous.
+It becomes true for *some* people when those people assent to it.
+There are a variety of overlapping 'shared fictions'.

 ## the nature of RPG rules